bausteine-der-datenanalyse/m-einlesen-strukturierter-datensaetze/_zeitreihen-python.md

 &nbsp;

 "DST is Daylight Saving Time, an adjustment of the timezone by (usually) one hour during part of the year.
 DST rules are magic (determined by local law) and can change from year to year.
-The C library has a table containing the local rules (often it is read from a system file for flexibility) and is the only source of True Wisdom in this respect."
+The C library has a table containing the local rules (often it is read from a system file for flexibility) and is the only source of True Wisdom in this respect." ([Dokumentation time](https://docs.python.org/3/library/time.html))

 &nbsp;
 :::